yashbonde/chess_lm/README.md

 I need to come up with good metrics!

 ## Updates

+- **29/12/2020** Some more updates:
+  - Self play pipeline for pickling-zipping-uploading complete.
+Read instruction for run above.

 - **25/12/2020** Some more updates:
   - Trained a massive 100-model zoo using Weights & Biases Sweep functionality.
 Models now regularly hit as low as 0.73 on value loss.